Table of Contents

 • Defects: time and effort spent correcting and inspecting rework and scrap.

-Some practitioners include an 8th waste: unutilized talent.
+Some lean practitioners include an 8th type of waste: unutilized talent.
 While the first 7 wastes are directly related to manufacturing processes, the waste of unutilized talent is specific to manufacturing management.
 Remember that lean is focused on humans; without humans, there is no lean culture.

 The Lean Manufacturing Cycle